Natasha Kaplinsky: Early career

 Kaplinsky started out presenting on F2F, a youth chat show, for Granada Talk TV in 1996 with co-host Sacha Baron Cohen.
 She then moved to presenting early morning news bulletins at Meridian.
 Within six months, she was co-presenting their evening news programme Meridian Tonight.
 In 1999, Kaplinsky moved to ITV's London News Network where she hosted London Today and London Tonight as well as a political programme called Seven Days.

 In November 2000, Kaplinsky joined Sky News, where she initially co-presented breakfast news programme Sunrise; she later moved to early evening bulletin Live at Five, which she presented alongside Jeremy Thompson.

 BBC News

-Kaplinsky joined the BBC in November 2002 to present BBC Breakfast from Monday to Thursday with Dermot Murnaghan, before moving on the host the BBC News at Six.
+Kaplinsky joined the BBC in November 2002 to present BBC Breakfast from Monday to Thursday with Dermot Murnaghan, replacing Sophie Raworth who had moved to the BBC News at Six.
+In October 2005, Kaplinsky left BBC Breakfast to co-present the BBC News at Six alongside George Alagiah, initially covering Raworth's maternity leave.
+However the move became permanent when it was announced that Raworth would not return to the programme, instead becoming the main presenter of the BBC News at One.

 In 2006, Kaplinsky became only the third (and youngest) woman to present the BBC's Ten O'Clock News.

 Kaplinsky was recruited from the corporation to join Five to help relaunch the channel.